m-haisham/warpa/README.md

 ## Features

 - **Fast threaded extraction.** Extract files from multiple archives at the same time using threads.
+Use `-m` to enable multi-threaded extraction for a single archive by lazy reading file into memory as needed.
 - **Built-in glob pattern support.** Built-in support for glob pattern matching allows adding and removing files, and extracting and updating archives using patterns.
 - **Minimal memory footprint.** Warpa does not read archive into memory.
 It copies segments from the archive into specified location (extracting file or temporary archive depending on command).